Your shopping cart is empty.

 When I was five, my mom took me shopping for new pencils and crayons in preparation for kindergarten.
 I remember feeling my artistic anticipation mounting.
 Mrs. Stencil’s classroom was up three flights of wooden stairs in the old public schoolhouse.
 Her small class fit around one wooden rectangle table, the perfect place to sit and draw.

 I learned quickly that praise awaited those who colored smoothly and inside the lines.
-I will always remember the first time one of my classmates was escorted to the front of the class, Johnny’s picture held high as an example of perfection.
+I will always remember the day one of my classmates was brought to the front of the class, Johnny’s picture held high as an example of perfection.
 That was the day comparison began informing the way I colored my world.
 Longing to be acknowledged by my teacher, I did my best to color neatly inside the lines.
 My best efforts fell short of Mrs. Stencil’s accolades.

 In my hometown of three hundred people I had no access to formal oil painting classes, so trial and error became my teachers.
 At the county fair each summer, I intently studied the paintings displayed.
 Observing that the blue ribbons were most often awarded to those who painted inside the lines of realism, I determined to become a master at it.

 Before long I was winning first place, grand prizes and being commissioned for works of art.
 Images of my paintings found their way into local and state news.
 “I had arrived,” or so I thought.
-Upon completing one of my beautifully detailed paintings (a perfect likeness of one of my dad’s percheron horses), I was shocked at my internal response.
+Upon completing a beautifully detailed painting of one of my dad’s percheron horses, I was shocked at my internal response.
 “So what, I can paint any subject picture perfect, why not just take a photo . . . it would take a lot less work.”

 In that moment, I knew I didn’t want to work at painting anymore.
 It no longer mattered that people loved and wanted to purchase my detailed portrayals of realism.
 Making money took a back seat to what I was feeling.
 In the wake of this dissatisfaction, I determined I’d rather quit painting than keep working hard to create the illusion of realism.